 C_01: Level 1 is the simplest.

-In this level, players don't have to worry about MAGIC CODES or groups.
+In this level, players do not need to worry about MAGIC CODES or groups.

 Each player must try to accumulate a minimum of 10 SYMBOL cards.